alxi-e/alxi-e.github.io/_projects/project-one.md

 ---
 layout: page
-title: "Project One"
+title: "#30DayMapsChallenge 2026
-thumbnail: "/assets/img/project1.png"
+thumbnail: "/assets/img/30daysmapschallenge.png"
 description: "A detailed look at my first big build."
+weight: 1
 ---

-### Project Overview
-This is the actual page for Project One.
-You can use **Markdown** here to write:
-* What tools you used
-* Challenges you faced
-* Links to the live demo
+### What is the 30DaysMapChallenge?
+Description of 30DaysMapChallenge

+### Highlights of my maps for 2026